chosendai/ChineseBLUE/README.md

 ### Question Answering (QA)

 Question answering   can be approximated as ranking candidate answer sentences based on their similarity.
 We assign 0,1 labels to the QA pairs, which convert to the binary classification problem.
-We use **cMedSQA**  released from the paper  "[Multi-Scale Attentive Interaction Networks for Chinese Medical Question Answer Selection](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8548603)", which consists of questions and  their answers.
+We use **cMedQA**  released from the paper  "[Multi-Scale Attentive Interaction Networks for Chinese Medical Question Answer Selection](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8548603)", which consists of questions and  their answers.

 ### Information  Retrieval (IR)